-12 Awesome Tips for Preventing Jet Lag
+12 Awesome Tips for Jet Lag with Kids

-If we can increase it to two hours, we will.
+If we can change our sleep schedule two hours ahead, we will.
 With kids’ busy schedules it can be difficult to pull this off, but it definitely helps if you can make it work.
 Just be sure to reset the clock to the correct time the next morning!

 Most airlines recommend arriving three hours early for an international flight, which allows for plenty of time to explore the airport.
-We like to find a quiet area of the airport and let the kids play on the moving sidewalks, run if they need, and play games.
+We like to find a quiet area and let the kids play on the moving sidewalks, run if they need, and play games.
 We are huge proponents of anything that gets the energy and the excitement out so they can (hopefully) sleep on the plane.

 Almost all airline terminals have food options.
 We prefer to eat a light meal before boarding to make the most efficient use of our time on the plane.
 Stay away from heavy, fatty food that can make for an uncomfortable journey.
 We avoid the dinner service because our only priority on the flight is to have the kids sleep.
 They know this ahead of time, so they have no expectation of any food or entertainment until breakfast service in the morning.

-5) Have your children use the bathroom and brush teeth before they get on the plane
+5) Use the bathroom and brush teeth beforehand

-6) Have kids wear comfortable clothes on the plane
+6) Wear comfortable clothes on the plane

 There are parents who want their child dressed and ready to go exploring once they step foot off the plane.
 That’s not us.
 Our kids have traveled in pajamas before (yes, we had some strange looks on London’s Tube), but I think sweats or anything they can sleep in comfortably is a great option.